The no-nonsense guide to weeding your garden easily

 Many years before I had a garden of my own, I visited a grand open garden.
 I was with a friend who knew the owner so we were chatting to her when she suddenly bent down, mid conversation, and removed a weed from the border.

 I’ve always remembered that lesson – that you always need to be alert for weeds and you need to deal with them immediately.
-I just haven’t always acted on it.

 The four basic ways of weeding your garden